 This was all in preparation for a bigger, more important meeting with a studio executive who had the power to actually buy the pitch.
 Once or twice Joe actually set up a meeting with an underling at the studio who was thought to have a good feel for what the boss would and wouldn’t buy.
 So, in this case, I’d also get notes from the underling and integrate them into my pitch.

 Eventually, the time would come where it was decided that we were ready for the big meeting.
 By now, this felt like a really, really big deal.
 I’d drive onto the studio lot and gather with Joe and his entire team.
 Everyone would look at me, excited and say, “Are you ready?”
 Then, as a group, we’d walk over to another building on the lot.
-We’d be shown into the studio executive’s office and usually his or her team, including the underling who’d given me notes would be there.
+We’d be shown into the studio executive’s office, which was always very tasteful and nice.
+The studio executive would usually have his or her team present.
+The underling who’d given me notes would be there.
 Hands would be shaken.
 There’d be some small talk.
 A point would arrive where things would get kind of quiet and it was clear to the 7 or 8 people present that the exchange of pleasantries had been exhausted.
 Then, the studio executive would say something like, “So, Sean, what do you have for us today?”
 And everyone would look at me, waiting.